EAGrimaldi/color_code/README.md

 math symbols and punctuation,

-a basic version of url links,
+a reasonably functional version of url links,

 and a few other random small things that I forgot!

+# Requirements

+Written with Sublime Text Build 4121.

+You probably need to install [Package Control](https://packagecontrol.io/installation).
+And maybe also [PackageDev](https://github.com/SublimeText/PackageDev)?

 # Installation